osmcode/osm-testdata/grid/README.md

 height.
 They are arranged in a 10x10 square.
 So test 700 is in (7.0 1.0, 7.1 1.1), 701 is in (7.1 1.0, 7.2 1.1), 710 is in (7.0 1.1, 7.1 1.2).

+## The `test.json` File

+Each test directory contains a `test.json` file which contains the metadata describing the test.
+It always contains the unique `test_id` and a `description` field which contains a human language description of the test.

+For multipolygon tests (7xx and 9xx) this JSON file also contains an `area` field with further details.
+Multipolygons are complex and often broken in OSM.
+Any software working with OSM data can decide whether to be strict and only work with properly formatted data, or it can work with with the existing data and fix it as best as it can.
+Some test cases that have broken data, take this into account and provide both, a description of the test results when interpreting the test case strictly and one description describing the results after some clever fixing of the data.
+These are the `default` case and the `fix` case.
+You can find them in the `areas` section of the JSON file.

+Each of those `default` and `fix` cases contains an array of objects describing the areas that the test case will generate with the following information:

+* `from_type` - The type of top-level object this areas was created from (`way` or `relation`)
+* `from_id` - The ID of the object this area was created from.
+* `wkt` - The geometry of the multipolygon in WKT format.
+You have to take into account that there are several possible WKT descriptions for geometrically identical geometries.
+So a simple text comparison with the results of your text run is not enough.
+This can also be the special word `INVALID` if a correct geometry can not be built.
+* `tags` - The OSM tags the resulting area will have.

 ## WKT Files

-Each test case can contain its nodes, ways, and multipolygons in WKT format.
-To generate the `nodes.wkt` and `ways.wkt` files, run `make create-wkt`.
+Each test case can contain its nodes and ways in WKT format.
+To generate those `nodes.wkt` and `ways.wkt` files, run `make create-wkt`.
 This will read the `data.osm` files and create the WKT files.
 Note that the output may not be correct so you should check those files!

-The `multipolygons.wkt` file has to be created manually.
-It can contain several lines with the following format:

-    <id> <type> <variant> <wkt>

-The `id` is the id of the way or relation this multipolygon was created from.
-The `type` is either "w" or "r" depending of whether the multipolygon was created from a way or relation. `wkt` is the geometry in WKT format or, if the geometry is invalid the string "INVALID".
-The `variant` can be used to allow several different results from the same data.
-Usually there is only one result called "default".
-But sometimes invalid data can be interpreted in several ways.
-Typically the "default" result will be "INVALID", but there could be a result tagged "fix" that shows a geometry a clever algorithm could come up with that tries to fix bad data.

 ## Label Nodes